After the design development phase, a project requires architectural construction documentation.

-Table of Content:
+Table of Contents:

-Construction Co-ordination and it’s details
+Construction Co-ordination and its details

 Construction checklist – What is it?

-These working drawings (blueprints) determine the accuracy of the installed mechanisms and the presence and effectiveness of other installed facilities like the fire extinguisher, smoke detection, and air cooling and heating services.
-These drawings are used as the guidelines for ensuring correct installation of utility plans and furnishing of the project.
+These working drawings determine the accuracy of the installed mechanisms and the presence and effectiveness of other installed facilities like the fire extinguisher, smoke detection, and air cooling and heating services.
+They are used as guidelines for ensuring correct installation of utility plans and furnishing of the project.

-All these processes and functions culminate together to complete a construction project that represents the idea of the owner and mixes the creativity of the architect along with the hard work of the contractors involved in the project.
+All these processes and functions culminate to complete a construction project that represents the idea of the owner and mixes the creativity of the architect along with the hard work of the contractors involved in the project.

 Maximum Value.
 Achieved.